cpikas/institutionalprofiles/README.md

 # institutionalprofiles
-scripts for (submitted) ASIST MET17 paper on bibliometric methods for profiling institutions
+Scripts for ASIST MET17 paper on bibliometric methods for profiling institutions